Vidyasagar (composer)

-Vidyasagar (born 2 March 1963) is an Indian composer, musician and singer who works predominantly in the Tamil, Malayalam, and Telugu film industries.
+Upadrasta Vidya Sagar (born 2 March 1963), better known as Vidyasagar, is an Indian composer, musician and singer who works predominantly in the Tamil, Malayalam, and Telugu film industries.
 After working with several composers as assistant and conductor, Vidyasagar made his debut as a film composer in the 1989 Tamil film Poo Manam and is nicknamed as "Melody King".
 Working for over 225 feature films, he is the recipient of one National Award, multiple State Awards and five Filmfare Awards.
 He is widely regarded as one of the finest and most acclaimed composers in the history of Indian cinema.

 Life and career

 Vidyasagar was born into a Telugu-speaking family to Upadrasta Ramachandra Rao, a musician, and Suryakantham in Vizianagaram, Andhra Pradesh.
 His grandfather was a court vidwan in Bobbili Samsthanam.

 Vidyasagar is settled in Chennai.
 He is married and has 2 daughters and a son.
-One of his daughters, Susarla Pallavi is a social media influencer.
+One of his daughters, Susarla Pallavi, is a social media influencer.
 His son, Harsha Vardhan, works as a musician and programmer in independent Tamil music videos.
 He underwent Carnatic vocals training first and then started taking classical guitar classes in Chennai from Master Dhanraj and then later piano.

 Vidyasagar became an independent film composer with the song En Anbe in the 1989 Tamil movie Poomanam.
-Vidyasagar started his music career with a Tamil film, he gained recognition good in the Tamil music industry at a later stage.
+Vidyasagar started his music career with a Tamil film, he gained recognition in the Tamil music industry at a later stage.
 He also started composing for Telugu Films in 1989.

 In 1993–94, Vidya Sagar was approached by Tamil actor-director Arjun, with whom he worked for many musical films like Jai Hind, Karna and Subash.
 Their combination resulted in acclaimed Tamil language melodic songs like Malare and Paadu ..
 Paadu.

 From 1996 to 2001 Vidyasagar mainly concentrated on Malayalam films.
 During this period, Vidyasagar also composed for a few Tamil movies like Nilaave Vaa and Uyirodu Uyiraga.
 He won three Kerala State Film Awards.
-About his stint in the Malayalam Cinema, Vidyasagar was quoted saying "I believe that it was a God sent opportunity for me to work in one of the finest film industries".
+About his stint in the Malayalam cinema, Vidyasagar was quoted saying "I believe that it was a God sent opportunity for me to work in one of the finest film industries".

 From the year 2001, he started composing soundtracks for Dhil, Run, Dhool, Ghilli etc. in Tamil and Summer in Bethlehem, Meesha Madhavan, Kilichundan Mampazham, Pattalam, C.I.D.
 Moosa etc. in Malayalam.
 His Bollywood venture Hulchul directed by Priyadarshan was a box-office blockbuster, but the songs only became nominal hits, not bringing him the acclaim he was usually used to in Tamil and Malayalam films.